Skip to main content

 A Spiced Rum Bloody Mary with many, many garnishes.

 Who says a Bloody Mary has to be a vodka drink?
 No sensible soul.
-This one takes advantage of the many spices already infused in the rum and is prepped for some ridiculous garnishes.
+This one takes advantage of the many spices already infused into the rum and is prepped for some ridiculous garnishes.

 • 1 part Sailor Jerry Spiced Rum